bjori/mongo-php-transistor/README.md

 /* Get an instance of the Person object again */ var_dump($person);
+?>
 ```

-Will result in something similar too:
+The above example will output something similar to

 ```
 object(Person)#8 (7) {